 - Must not cost as much as the desk chair or the office in which it resides.

 - Would be nice if the mat is visually appealing.

-This design is simple and required only two cuts to the base, cuts which could be completed with a hand saw though I chose to use a jig saw.
-Note your application may require adjustments to these dimensions.
-I have a large desk with 40” between the legs and needed 1’ of mat extension under the desk for at least a foot.
+This design is simple and requires only two cuts to the base, cuts which could be completed with any hand saw though I chose to use a jig saw.
+Note your application may require adjustments to the dimensions I provide.
+I have a large desk with a 40” gap between the legs and wanted the mat to extend under the desk for at least a foot.
 Those parameters determined the size of my panel.

-I asked Lowes to cut the panel into 5’ and ~3’ pieces to save myself some time.
-Most building materials stores will do a cut for free and their panel saw makes short work of a cut that might be difficult for the DIY practitioner.
+I asked Lowes to cut the panel into two sections of 5’ and ~3’ to save myself some time.
+Most building materials stores will do a cut for free, and their panel saw makes short work of a cut that might be difficult for the DIY practitioner.
 I tossed the pieces in my truck and headed home only to have a strong gust of wind lift the panels.
-Rule Number 1 of hauling – Secure the load.
+Rule Number 1 of hauling is secure the load.
 Always.
 I knew that but tried a short cut.
-After the panels were securely laced using ties I continued homeward through the drive-thru to grab a sausage & egg biscuit.
+After the panels were tied down I continued homeward through the drive-thru of course to grab a sausage & egg biscuit.

-After two quick cuts my 4’ x 5’ panel was ready.
+After two quick cuts my 4’ x 5’ panel was ready for tile.

 Peal and stick tile in 12” x12” blocks seemed like a great choice.
 I was not particular about the color or pattern as long as the design was reasonable.
 I required 20 such tiles and found a box of 30 on clearance at Home Depot (under $7!).
 And I loved the look.

-Some DIY chair mat designers chose laminate flooring.
+Some DIY chair mat designers opt for laminate flooring.
 One person described using ¾” solid wood scraps from a family flooring store.
 Those options will entail more work and possible specialty tools like a table saw.
 I’ll see how the tile holds up over the long term but for now this low-cost peel and stick is my choice.